The World Youth Economic Forum is being co-hosted by the Global Undergraduate Economic Forum and ASDAN from the UK.

 During the conference, I hope you are enriched by the interactions with young leaders from around the globe.
 Moreover, I also hope that in the course of discussion, you are challenged to think about particular issues from multiple perspectives.
 All delegates will have prepared their own research and may bring up unique points that you may have not previously considered.
 Keep an open mind during the course of debate, and I promise that the discussions you engage in and the experiences you draw from them will be much more fulfilling.
 I am excited to see the ideas you all will bring to Shanghai and I can’t wait to meet you all in person.

 Secretary-General, World Youth Economic Forum 2018

-The forum provides participants with 8 to 10 committees divided into different industries, and also designs three special committees as Business simulation, Mock trial and Media committee.
-Through those interesting committee delegates could dig to the core of international economy, and be prepared to challenges of global economic and business issues.
+The forum provides participants with 16 committees divided into different industries, and also designs three special committees for Business simulation, Mock trial and Media.
+Through those committees, delegates can dig to the core of international economy and be prepared to challenge global economic and business related issues.

-In the past six years, more than 4000 students from 21 countries have attended the WYEF(Shanghai).
-More than 1000 delegates around the world would attend this year, with an estimated 25 percent of international delegates.
+In the past six years, more than 4000 delegates from over 21 countries attended the WYEF.
+This year over 1000 delegates will be invited with an international ratio reach of 25%.